 In 2013, I gave a talk at the Petrie Museum in London to an audience of Egyptology students and academics.
-I presented the work of Alaa Awad, a 33-year-old Egyptian street artist who had painted murals of ancient Egyptian art around the area of Tahrir Square during the political protests of 2011 and 2012.
+I presented the work of Alaa Awad, a 33-year-old Egyptian street artist who had painted murals of ancient Egyptian art around ahrir Square during the political protests of 2011 and 2012.

-As I showed them a series of murals depicting women in fierce, coloured robes walking to battle, or a row of bearded men kneeling before the throne of a mouse being fanned by a cat, I could sense the room temperature changing as they began to realise that the paintings were in fact almost perfect replicas of murals found in the ancient Egyptian temples and tombs they had studied.
+As I showed them a series of murals depicting women in fierce, coloured robes walking to battle, or a row of bearded men kneeling before the throne of a mouse being fanned by a cat, I could sense the room temperature changing as they began to realise that the paintings were almost perfect replicas of the ancient Egyptian murals they had studied.

-Why had these murals re-appeared?
+Why had these murals reappeared?
 What was Awad trying to tell us?
-IHe seemed to have put a lot more thought into the symbolism, relevance and context of his murals than many of his peers, making his work somewhat more resistant to translation.
-He chose to paint shapes that were immediately recognizable as part of our historical identity as Egyptians, yet completely alien at the same time – at least to those of us who had not studied ancient Egypt and were not familiar with temple names such as Ramose, Ramesseum and Khonsu, or the symbolism of black lotuses and green goddesses, or the Book of the Dead’s weighing of the heart.
+He seemed to have put a lot more thought into the symbolism, relevance and context of his murals than many of his peers, making his work somewhat more resistant to translation.
+He chose to paint shapes that were immediately recognizable as part of our historical identity, yet completely alien at the same time – at least to those of us who had not studied Ancient Egypt and were not familiar with temple names such as Ramose, Ramesseum and Khonsu, or the significance of black lotuses, green goddesses, or the Book of the Dead’s weighing of the heart.